Growing Tomatoes; Transplanting Outdoors & General Care

 One in, another one waiting.
 Just don’t forget to water them shortly after planting!!
 You can even water into the hole when halfway filled, then again when finished planting.

 Spacing of the plants depends on the tomato variety, as well as how much room you have in your garden.
 It’s a good idea to first figure out whether your plants are determinate or indeterminate.
 Determinate plants will stay more compact and smaller, perfect for containers, while indeterminate plants (such as cherry tomatoes) will continue to grow the entire season.
-They just never stop.
+They just never stop!
 I’ve had plants grow to 7-8 feet tall and so wide that the rows were completely grown over.
-My father-in-law had one grow way up into a nearby tree!
+My father-in-law had one tomato plant grow way up into a nearby tree!
 Indeterminate plants usually do best with at least 3 feet between plants and 3-6 feet between rows so you can get around them to care for the plants or pick tomatoes.
 If space is limited, you can try to place them closer together, but more room makes things easier for you and allows for more nutrition, water, and air circulation.

 Staking and Pruning

 Once they’re in ground, I like to put tomato cages around my plants for support.
 I reuse them year after year.
 Add them early on, as it can be much trickier later when the plants are big and the branches stick out everywhere.
 Check the plants almost daily for a period of time so that you can train branches to grow through the cage instead of on the outside.
-Later in the season, when the plants grow tall and heavy, better staking may be needed.
+Later in the season, when the plants grow tall and heavy, sturdier staking may be needed.
 For my in-ground plants I usually end up using snow stakes and 8 foot poles to try to contain my plants, using string to tie up branches and keep them under control!
 Potted plants are easier to control as they won’t grow as large, but they don’t produce as much fruit, either.